sudo-terraform-aws-modules/terraform-aws-iam-role/README.md

 # Terraform AWS IAM Role
-Template module to create AWS IAM Role
+Template module to create AWS IAM Role.
+The module will automatically enable a default random ExternalID, if one is not specified.

+## Usage
+module "iam-role" {
+  source             = "sudo-terraform-aws-modules/iam-role/aws"
+  version            = "1.0.1"
+  name               = "my-awesome-sudo-role"
+}

 <!-- BEGIN_TF_DOCS -->
 ## Requirements